 7. Include the Occasional Cheat Meal

 Your maintenance diet should not look drastically different than the diet that helped you lose weight in the first place.
-However, that being said, you should learn how to balance temptations, favorite foods and treat meals for the long-haul to make your diet more sustainable.
+With that being said, you should learn how to balance temptations, favorite foods and treat meals, to make your diet more sustainable long term.
 You do not have to be on a strict diet forever, nor should you be!

 There is nothing wrong with eating poorly now and then, after all, we aren't perfect.
 One day of overeating is not going to ruin everything.
 Some research suggests that the occasional cheat might even help your progress (32).
 It's just when we cheat too much, or too often we get into trouble.

-Planning for higher calorie cheat meals is an excellent approach to having true moderation.
+Planning for higher-calorie cheat meals is an excellent approach to having true moderation.
 If you know that you have an event or celebration coming up and want to indulge, give yourself permission in advance.
-So stick to a reasonable portion, focusing mainly on your favorite foods to get the most out of your cheat.
+Stick to a reasonable portion, focusing mainly on your favorite foods to get the most out of your cheat.
 Alternatively, you can get creative and include more "healthy cheat meals" that help satisfy cravings and still keep you on track.

-Bottom line, maintaining a healthy weight usually requires a generally healthy diet, and you've got to find the way that works for you or you won't be successful.
+Bottom line, maintaining a healthy weight usually requires a generally healthy diet, and you've got to find the way that work for you or you won't be successful.